McTavishLab/extensiphy/README.md

 ### Quick test run
-1. If you have followed one of the install approaches above, you are now ready to try a test run!
+If you have followed one of the install approaches above, you are now ready to try a test run!

 Either from the docker container, your anaconda env, or from the directory where you installed Extensiphy.

 ```bash
 ./multi_map.sh -a ./testdata/combo.fas -d ./testdata -1 _R1.fq -2 _R2.fq -u PHYLO -o EP_output
 ```
-This is a simple run on three paired end read samples, which are found in the directory "extensiphy/testdata"
+This is a simple run on three paired end read samples, which are found in the directory `extensiphy/testdata`
-* The -a flag provides the path to the existing alignment to update.
+* The `-a` flag provides the path to the existing alignment to update.
-* The -1 and -2 flags specify the filename endings for each of the readfiles. (defaults are \_R1.fq and \_R2.fq )
+* The `-1` and `-2` flags specify the filename endings for each of the readfiles. (defaults are `_R1.fq` and `_R2.fq` )
-* The -u flag specfies what analysis to run.
-Here we are buildinga phylogeny. (default is ALIGN, building an alignment only.)
+* The `-u` flag specfies what analysis to run.
+Here we are buildinga phylogeny. (default is `ALIGN`, building an alignment only.)
-* The -o flag specifies the output directory. (default is 'EP_output')
+* The `-o` flag specifies the output directory. (default is `EP_output`)

 Once Extensiphy has finished running on the test data, you should see a lines saying:
 ```